 The Dell XPS 13 is the faster laptop

-While it’s true that the screen isn’t as pixel-dense, performance takes a huge leap.
+While it’s true that the XPS screen isn’t as pixel-dense, the performance takes a huge leap.
 The XPS 13 is the most powerful 13-inch laptop I’ve ever tested.
 It offers raw strength that most laptops of this size don’t.
 In top-tier configurations like the Core i7, it even outperforms the MacBook Pro.

-However, the MacBook Air has a 10th-gen quad-core Core i5 processor as well, right?
-Yes.
-Starting at $1,250, this Core i5 model was touted as twice as powerful as previous models.
+Apple originally touted its latest Core i5 MacBook Air as twice as powerful as previous models.
 But don’t be fooled — it’s a less powerful processor.
-With only 9 watts of power draw, it can’t keep up with the 15-watt Core i5 in the XPS 13.
+With only nine watts of power draw, it can’t keep up with the 15-watt Core i5 chips used in other XPS 13 configurations.
 A lower thermal profile means tighter restrictions on heat, and therefore, performance.

 Will you notice the difference?
 Yes, though it depends on the workload.
 If your daily routine consists of Chrome, Spotify, Netflix, Slack, and YouTube, you likely won’t feel the disparity in processing power.
 Even with dozens of tabs and many applications open, the Core i3 MacBook Air will be unfazed.
 As I noted in the review, you can even pull up GarageBand or iMovie to do some light content creation.

-But if you’re a photographer working with high-resolution photos in Lightroom, or an extreme multitasker looking to power multiple 4K monitors, the extra bandwidth of the XPS 13 is helpful.
+But if you’re a photographer working with high-resolution photos in Lightroom or an extreme multitasker looking to power multiple 4K monitors, the extra bandwidth of the XPS 13 is helpful.

 It’s also the go-to choice for a laptop to travel with.
-The XPS 13 is both thinner and lighter than the MacBook Air, and thanks to thin bezels, has a significantly smaller footprint.
+The XPS 13 is both thinner and lighter than the MacBook Air, and thanks to thin bezels, it has a significantly smaller footprint.

 There’s a caveat there, though.
 The MacBook Air will maintain similar battery life no matter what configuration you use.
 The XPS 13 will dip by a couple of hours once you equip it with the optional 4K screen.
 When upgraded, the XPS 13 is closer to the MacBook Air in battery life.

 Windows, Mac, and Apple

-Most people strongly prefer Mac or Windows.
+Most people strongly prefer MacOS or Windows.
 But today, there’s far less difference than there used to be.
-Mac offers better trackpad gestures, while Windows has full touchscreen support.
-Windows has facial authentication for quickly unlocking the device, while Mac’s Touch ID can be used for things like payment and user profile authentication.
+MacOS offers better trackpad gestures, while Windows has full touchscreen support.
+Windows has facial authentication for quickly unlocking the device, while Touch ID on MacOS can be used for things like payment and user profile authentication.

 Apple MacBook Air vs. Dell XPS 13: Which should you buy?